rdinch/MathResourceStudio-Help/docs/activities/Numeration/expanded-notation.md

 The Expanded Notation exercise set has ten different tasks you can use for a set of questions:

-Â· Standard to Words - numbers are generated randomly, and the student writes the number in words
+· Standard to Words - numbers are generated randomly, and the student writes the number in words

-Â· Words to Standard - numbers written as words are generated randomly, and the student writes the correct number for each question
+· Words to Standard - numbers written as words are generated randomly, and the student writes the correct number for each question

-Â· Standard to Expanded - numbers are generated randomly, and the student writes the number in expanded notation form; i.e. 625 is written as 600 + 20 + 5
+· Standard to Expanded - numbers are generated randomly, and the student writes the number in expanded notation form; i.e. 625 is written as 600 + 20 + 5

-Â· Expanded to Standard - numbers in expanded notation format (i.e. 600 + 20 + 5) are generated randomly, and the student writes the correct number for each question
+· Expanded to Standard - numbers in expanded notation format (i.e. 600 + 20 + 5) are generated randomly, and the student writes the correct number for each question

-Â· Standard to Full Expanded - numbers are generated randomly, and the student writes the number in fully expanded notation form; i.e. 426 is written as 4 x 100 + 2 x 10 + 6 x 1
+· Standard to Full Expanded - numbers are generated randomly, and the student writes the number in fully expanded notation form; i.e. 426 is written as 4 x 100 + 2 x 10 + 6 x 1

-Â· Full Expanded to Standard - numbers in fully expanded notation format (i.e. 4 x 100 + 2 x 10 + 6 x 1) are generated randomly, and the student writes the correct number for each question
+· Full Expanded to Standard - numbers in fully expanded notation format (i.e. 4 x 100 + 2 x 10 + 6 x 1) are generated randomly, and the student writes the correct number for each question

-Â· Standard to Place Value - numbers are generated randomly, and the student writes the number in place value format; i.e. 6 hundreds 2 tens 5 ones
+· Standard to Place Value - numbers are generated randomly, and the student writes the number in place value format; i.e. 6 hundreds 2 tens 5 ones

-Â· Place Value to Standard - numbers in place value format (i.e. 6 hundreds 2 tens 5 ones) are generated randomly, and the student writes the correct number for each question
+· Place Value to Standard - numbers in place value format (i.e. 6 hundreds 2 tens 5 ones) are generated randomly, and the student writes the correct number for each question

-Â· Standard to Expanded Exponential - numbers are generated randomly, and the student writes the number in expanded exponential notation form; i.e. 5,728 is written as (5 x 10<sup>3</sup>) + (7 x 10<sup>2</sup>) + (2 x 10<sup>1</sup>) + (8 x 10<sup>0</sup>)
+· Standard to Expanded Exponential - numbers are generated randomly, and the student writes the number in expanded exponential notation form; i.e. 5,728 is written as (5 x 10<sup>3</sup>) + (7 x 10<sup>2</sup>) + (2 x 10<sup>1</sup>) + (8 x 10<sup>0</sup>)

-Â· Expanded Exponential to Standard - numbers in expanded exponential notation format - i.e. (5 x 10<sup>3</sup>) + (7 x 10<sup>2</sup>) + (2 x 10<sup>1</sup>) + (8 x 10<sup>0</sup>) - are generated randomly, and the student writes the correct number for each question
+· Expanded Exponential to Standard - numbers in expanded exponential notation format - i.e. (5 x 10<sup>3</sup>) + (7 x 10<sup>2</sup>) + (2 x 10<sup>1</sup>) + (8 x 10<sup>0</sup>) - are generated randomly, and the student writes the correct number for each question

 Change the number of exercises